bahrus/be-invoking/README.md

 1. The instance of whatever element is being invoked, just in case that is helpful.
 2. The event that triggered the action.

-To specify a different event:
+To specify a different event to act on:

 ## Example 1b